M. Night Shyamalan: Film

-M. Night Shyamalan's film, Old, a thriller about tourists who begin aging rapidly on a mysterious beach, was shot in Dominican Republic and released on July 23, 2021.
+His next film, Old, a thriller about tourists who begin aging rapidly on a mysterious beach, was shot in the Dominican Republic and released on July 23, 2021.
 The film stars Gael Garcia Bernal, Eliza Scanlen, Thomasin McKenzie, Aaron Pierre, Alex Wolff, Abbey Lee, Nikki Amuka-Bird, Ken Leung, Vicky Krieps, Rufus Sewell, Embeth Davidtz, Alexa Swinton, Nolan River, and Emun Elliott.
 The film received mixed reviews from critics.

 In October 2021, Shyamalan announced that his next film Knock at the Cabin would be released in cinemas on February 3, 2023.
+Knock at the Cabin premiered in New York City at the Rose Hall on January 30, 2023.
+The film received generally positive reviews from critics and has grossed over $54 million worldwide.

-In February 2023, it was revealed Shyamalan's next film, titled Trap, would be released in theatres on August 2, 2024 by Warner Bros.
+In February 2023, it was revealed Shyamalan's next film, titled Trap, would be released in theatres on August 2, 2024 distributed by Warner Bros.
 Pictures.
+The film received mixed reviews from critics and grossed over $85 million worldwide.

 Television

 Shyamalan is the executive producer on the Apple TV series Servant.
-Shyamalan directed several episodes, including the pilot.
+He directed several episodes, including the pilot.
 Servant was renewed for a second series in advance of the season one premiere.
 The second season of Servant completed filming in fall 2020 under COVID protocols.

 Shyamalan was also instrumental in the creation of the Fox science fiction series Wayward Pines (2015–2016), for which he executive produced and directed the pilot episode.
 The series became the most-watched show of that summer.

 In 2016, TNT first announced that Shyamalan would be responsible for a reboot series for Tales from the Crypt.
 As of June 2017 the series had been cancelled due to a number of legal reasons.

 He also appeared in an episode of the series Entourage.

 Production company

 Shyamalan's production company, Blinding Edge Pictures, is located in Berwyn, Pennsylvania.
 Blinding Edge has produced Servant, Wayward Pines, Devil, The Happening, Lady in the Water, The Village, Signs, Unbreakable, The Last Airbender, After Earth, The Visit, Split, Glass and Old.
 It is run by Shyamalan and Ashwin Rajan.
-In February 2023, the company signed a multi-year first-look deal with Warner Bros., among them the Shyamalan-directed Trap, set for a theatrical release on August 2, 2024.
+In February 2023, the company signed a multi-year first-look deal with Warner Bros., among them the Shyamalan-directed Trap, which released theatrically on August 2, 2024.

 Books

 While working on his film The Happening, Shyamalan developed an interest in improving the delivery of education in American schools.
-He hired doctoral student James Richardson to do most of the background research and as a result published I Got Schooled: The Unlikely Story of How a Moonlighting Movie Maker Learned the Five Keys to Closing America's Education Gap.
+He hired doctoral student James Richardson to do most of the background research and as a result published I Got Schooled: The Unlikely Story of How a Moonlighting Movie Maker Learned the Five Keys to Closing America's Education Gap through Simon and Schuster in 2013.
 John Willol of NPR reviewed the book by stating "I Got Schooled is a breezily written, research driven call to change America's approach to education.
 Shyamalan is smart and sincere, and his innovative ideas are unbound by the educational establishment."